 The IHS Markit Connected Car service provides insight, context, data and analytics that allow our clients to make informed and strategic business decisions.
 Users can quickly access key insights from market developments, put context around events and technological trends, dive into deep data and forecasts, and seamlessly drive analytics to support their most challenging decisions.

 The Connected Car Service is part of a suite of vehicle contenting services.
 Delivered through AutoTechInsight, an IHS Markit automotive strategy and planning solution, the service provides a view into current automotive trends and future demand through:

-Brian is a Research and Analysis Manager, leading the Connected Car forecasting research team at IHS Markit.
+Brian Rhodes is a Research and Analysis Manager, leading the Connected Car and Vehicle Experience research team at IHS Markit.
 His primary responsibilities include looking after research related to automotive connectivity, infotainment, and in-vehicle user experience.
-His role also includes speaking to the market on behalf of IHS Markit at automotive technology-related conferences.
-Brian previously focused on user interface and user experience applications related to automotive HMI applications including center stack displays, instrument clusters, head-up displays, touchscreens, speech recognition, and other automotive input features.
+His role also includes speaking to the market on behalf of IHS Markit at automotive technology related conferences.

 Prior to joining IHS in 2015, his work experience includes several market research positions in automotive, finance, and urban development.
 Brian received both a Bachelor of Business Administration in Marketing and a Bachelor of Arts in Political Science from the University of Michigan-Dearborn.